 TSDB as Prometheus Long Term Storage (LTS)

-The new generation of TSDB can serve as long-term storage (LTS) solutions for Prometheus, so you can enjoy the benefits of Prometheus’ metrics scraping and query capabilities, while supporting long-term data retention and the wealth of Grafana dashboards built for Prometheus datasource.
+The new generation of TSDB can serve as long-term storage (LTS) solutions for Prometheus, so you can enjoy the benefits of Prometheus’ metrics scraping and query capabilities, while supporting long-term data retention and the wealth of Grafana dashboards built for a Prometheus datasource.

 The standard way in which TSDB integrates with Prometheus as a LTS is via Prometheus’s remote write feature.
 Prometheus’s remote write allows sending samples to LTS, and takes care of relabeling, buffering (it can run multiple queues for multiple remote endpoints), authorization, and other aspects.